COSBlab/IPL-workshop/DAY-4/README.md

 **Aim**

-In this group activity, the students will use all the modelling techniques learned during the first 3 days to identify the most likely immunogenic domains of the HEV capsid proteins.
+In this group activity, the students will use all the modelling techniques learned during the first 3 days to identify the most likely immunogenic domains of the HEV capsid protein.

 **Tasks**